Boca Raton Resort & Club

 DESCRIPTION/HISTORY

 In the 1920s, during the time of Florida’s land development era, Addison fell in love with the Boca Raton area, and was inspired to create the city of Boca Raton.
 To help draw the wealthy away from Palm Beach, he planned to build a large ritzy hotel right on the beach, to be called The Castillo del Rey.
-This hotel was part of his plan to create “the world’s most architecturally beautiful playground” with miles of “paved and landscaped streets, golf courses, polo fields, elegant shopping vistas, and luxurious mansions for the crème de la crème of world society.”
+It was part of his plan to create “the world’s most architecturally beautiful playground” with miles of “paved and landscaped streets, golf courses, polo fields, elegant shopping vistas, and luxurious mansions for the crème de la crème of world society.”

 Along with his brother, Addison formed The Mizner Land Development Company, which included such investors as T. Coleman du Pont, Elizabeth Arden, William K. and Harold Vanderbilt, Clarence H. Geist, Irving Berlin, the Duchess of Sutherland, and Paris Singe.